Royal College of Anaesthetists Guide to Stage 1 Training

 Hospitals on the rotation

 Trainees will rotate through a number of hospitals within Wessex during core training.
 Allocations are usually East/West sides of the region within Wessex.
+See our hospital guide for more information, using the ‘open in browser’ option to view.

 Primary Fellowship of the Royal College of Anaesthetists (FRCA)